 The historical data is where Helium 10 shines.
 You can see two years of sales patterns.
 You can avoid a big mistake because Trendster shows you that a “hot” product was actually declining steadily for six months.

 Especially useful is that you can filter products according to the number of competing products, the number of images in the listing or the shipping size.
-This can really help you when doing product research.
+This can really help when doing product research.

 SellerApp doesn’t have three separate product research tools.
 They have one.
 And this one is actually very simple.
 Compared to the tools from Helium 10, you only have a few filters that you can use to search through their product database: